fkoehler42/override/level07/walkthrough.md

     [...]
 ```

 The shift operation here is very interesting.
-It will transform the index we provide to get the effective offset (in byte) where to store the value.
-Basically, if we want to store a value at the 2nd cell of our unsigned integers array, we need to move to `array address + (2 * 4)` since an integer is 4-byte long.
+It will transform the index we provide to get the effective offset (in
+byte) where to store the value.
+Basically, if we want to store a value at the 2nd cell of our unsigned integers array,
+we need to move to `array address + (2 * 4)` since an integer is 4-byte long.
 Pretty obvious in fact.

 By mixing this information with the use of an integer overflow, we will be able to write at the forbidden indexes.
-Sweet !
+Sweet!

 ## Exploit